10 Things You Should (Almost) Never Buy New

 • Retain resale value better

-Just be sure to inspect condition or buy from reputable sellers.
+Just be sure to inspect the condition or buy from reputable sellers.

 selective focus photo of person's hand with five rings